ubco-db/EmbedDB/docs/advancedQueries.md

 ### Key Equijoin

 Simple joins can be performed on two instances of an EmbedDB table.
 It can only be done on a sorted, unsigned key.
-The code for it is incredibly simple though.
-Just provide two operators that have a sorted, unsigned number, with the same size as their first column, and they will join.
+Provide two operators that have a sorted, unsigned number, with the same size as their first column, and they will join.

 ```c
 embedDBOperator* join4 = createKeyJoinOperator(scan_1, scan_2);